 We are committed to providing timely and appropriate feedback to you on your academic progress and achievement in order to enable you to reflect on your progress and plan your academic and skills development effectively.
 You are also encouraged to seek additional feedback from your course tutors.

 For more information about our regulations for this course, please see our Academic Regulations, Policies and Procedures.

-However, it is important that applicants can demonstrate some knowledge and experience of studying and engaging with contemporary issues, and global themes and challenges, and articulate a personal and professional motivation for engaging in peacebuilding and reconciliation work.
+Normally a first or second-class Honours degree or professional experience in the area of study.
+The study of conflict resolution and peacebuilding requires the exploration of a wide range of themes and issues which cut across most subject areas, and draws on a range of both qualitative and quantitative methods.
+It is important that applicants can demonstrate some knowledge and experience of studying and engaging with contemporary issues, and global themes and challenges, and articulate a personal and professional motivation for engaging in peacebuilding and reconciliation work.

 If English is not your first language: IELTS 6.0 overall with a minimum of 5.5 in writing or equivalent.

 International students seeking additional information about this programme can email International@winchester.ac.uk or call +44 (0) 1962 827023

 Applications need to be submitted before the 31 May 2019.
 Late applications can be accepted throughout the remainder of the application year, for more information see our How to Apply section.

 Explore our campus and find out more about studying at Winchester at one of our Open Evenings.

 Note - these requirements are reviewed annually by ITS and the Head of Technology Enhanced Learning.
 They were last updated in February 2016.
 Any currently enrolled student who has concerns should contact their Programme Leader in the first instance.